sis-cmdb/sis-api/README.md

 * `GET /api/v1/schemas/:name`

 If no name is specified in the path, returns a list of schema objects.

+### Creating a new schema

+* `PUT /api/v1/schemas`

+The request body must be a valid schema object.
+This method will error if a schema with the same name exists.

+The response is the schema object along with two additional fields:

 | HTTP Method | URI             | Action                            |
 |-------------|-----------------|-----------------------------------|